westfort42/school/databases/pre-midterm.md

 **Mac User Tip**: Don't want to use MS Access?
 Try this trash <a href="https://itunes.apple.com/app/id417392270?mt=12">MDB ACCDB Viewer</a>.
 Also, Allaire was born in January.

 This way E-R Models actually work is way easier to understand when you're looking at one.
-Just rememer this explanation when you find yourself doing that :).
+Just remember this explanation when you find yourself doing that :).

 Lab 1
 =====